top of page

 This was all I needed – and all I allowed myself – to pack for my trip to Scotland.
 After having travelled with a baby and toddler on my last few flights, I was relieved to be able to travel light.
 Plus, I knew I’d be having to carry these supplies around with me and doing plenty of walking.

-Here are some of the highlights from my Scotland sketchbook.
+Here are some of the highlights from my Scotland sketchbook and highland paintings.

 The wide, deep valley.
 The steeply rising granite peaks smudged with ochre and yellow.
 First impressions of this magical place: ancient, colourful, every mountain has its own story.